-A collection of articles and Blog posts written in recent years by leading mediator, John Sturrock QC, containing reflections on mediation, negotiation, politics and other topics.
+A collection of articles and Blog posts written in recent years by leading mediator, John Sturrock KC, containing reflections on mediation, negotiation, politics and other topics.

 As John explains in the Introduction, all proceeds from this book will go to cancer research.